 - When the beansprouts and cabbage are slightly softened (about 2 minutes later) turn up the heat to high and drizzle the lemon salt sauce around the pan.
 Mix until well incorporated.

-- Serve up and garnish with finely chopped green onion(s)!
+- Serve up and garnish with finely chopped green onions!

 - Enjoy!

-Leave a star rating and feedback or ask a question!
+Leave a rating and a comment